erezsh/Preql/docs/comparison.md

-# Code comparison: Preql, SQL and Pandas
+# Code comparison: Preql, SQL and the rest

 This document was written with the aid of [Pandas' comparison with SQL](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_sql.html).